Universal Embedding Function for Traffic Classification via QUIC Domain Recognition Pretraining: A Transfer Learning Success: Transfer to downstream traffic classification tasks

 \subsubsection{MIRAGE22}

-This mobile traffic dataset focuses on video meeting applications such as Zoom, Webex, or Teams.
-Guarino et al.~\cite{dataset_MIRAGE22} introduced this dataset in 2022, featuring traffic from nine Android applications in total.
-As the name suggests, this dataset is from the same research group as MIRAGE19.
-The \textit{tcbench} curation process is the same as for MIRAGE19, which is described in the previous section.
-We utilized the five prepared train/validation/test splits.
-For a SOTA comparison, we use the best results\footnotemark[\value{footnote}] from Wang et al.~\cite{wang2024augmentation}.
+Guarino et al.~\cite{dataset_MIRAGE22} introduced this mobile traffic dataset in 2022, focusing on video meeting apps like Zoom, Webex, and Teams.
+It includes traffic from nine Android applications.
+As the name suggests, MIRAGE22 comes from the same research group as MIRAGE19, and therefore the \textit{tcbench} curation process is identical.
+For SOTA comparison, we rely on the best results reported by Wang et al.~\cite{wang2024augmentation}.